Where to Start with Your Money: Major Life Events

 • A typical target is to budget 50% of your money for required spending (e.g., housing, groceries, transportation), 30% of your money for discretionary spending (e.g., hobbies, travel, dining out) and 20% for savings or paying off debt.

-• While there are rules of thumbs and targets, the most important thing to remember is that a budget is meant to cater to your unique preferences and circumstances.
+• While there are rules of thumb and targets, the most important thing to remember is that a budget is meant to cater to your unique preferences and circumstances.

 • You can learn more about budgeting here.
 Or get the most from your money with our budgeting tool and 5 step walk through.